lautomator/four-rooms/readme.md

 * Open `index.html` in a browser.

-* You can also `cd` into the project directory from your terminal and use Python SimpleHTTPServer: `python SimpleHTTPServer 9000` or run the script `sh run.sh`.
+* You can also `cd` into the project directory from your terminal and use the Python http server: `python3 -m http.server 9000` or run the script `sh run.sh`.